ichard26/blackbench/docs/tasks_and_targets.md

 The `format` task forces safety checks to run (by adding trailing newlines) or else it could skew the data in a nasty way.
-Normally safety checks only run if changes are made so there's a possibility one version of Black will have to do more work over the other one you're comparing against, totally throwing off the results for any sort of comparsions.
+Normally safety checks only run if changes are made so there's a possibility one version of Black will have to do more work over the other one you're comparing against, totally throwing off the results for any sort of comparisons.
 ```

 ## Targets